 Pain While Breastfeeding: How To Find Relief

 Many expecting mothers dream of the sweet, tender moments they’ll have while breastfeeding and bonding with their newborn.
 They may not anticipate the sometimes difficulty that can arise in those first few days and weeks.
+It may seem like breastfeeding should come naturally to mother and child, but the fact is, nursing is a learned behavior.

 “Breastfeeding is very natural and beautiful, but it’s not always intuitive,” explains Libby Milch, MSN, RN, IBCLC, lead lactation consultant at Franciscan Health Indianapolis.
 “You need a village of people and professionals around you to help you get started correctly, comfortably, and confidently.”